7nohe/figdeck/README.md

 npx figdeck your-slides.md --no-watch
 ```

-1. Load the plugin in development mode in Figma
+1. Open the figdeck plugin in Figma Desktop
 2. Connect to CLI from the "WebSocket" tab in the Plugin
 3. Slides are automatically generated

-### Method 2: JSON Import (No CLI Required)
+### Method 2: JSON Import (Works on Desktop & Web)

 ```bash
 # Output JSON from Markdown
 npx figdeck build your-slides.md -o slides.json
 ```

-1. Load the plugin in development mode in Figma
+1. Open the figdeck plugin in Figma
 2. Select the "Import JSON" tab in the Plugin
 3. Paste JSON or select a file to load
 4. Click "Generate Slides" to create slides